rinick/hashdown/README.md

 Example:
 https://hashdown.github.io/#SGFzaERvd24gTGluayBpcyBBd2Vzb21l

-#### Why?

-Of course, you can write things on blog and share the link.
-But Hashdown link does it in a very different way

 * The encoding and decoding are 100% done in client side javascript, our server never know your text. the url hash (what's after #) is never sent to the network.
 * When the server is down, you can still decode the content from the url if you can find any Hashdown mirror site or an offline version of Hashdown tool.
 * You can use a password to protect your content.

-#### Url Shortener
-Url shortener works great with Hashdown link, like this: http://goo.gl/Oz9MJu

-But if the url shortener service is shutdown or blocked by firewall, people will no longer be able to access it.

 ## Hashdown Base2e15